Fly Upper Computer Installation and Usage Guide

 1. How to Perform an OTA Update

-- Please access your host's IP address in a browser and add the port number
+- Access your upper computer's IP address in a browser, appending the port number

-:9998to access the OTA update interface.- Example: If your host IP is
+:9998to access the OTA update interface.- Example: If your upper computer's IP is

 2. Configuration File Safety

-- OTA updates are specially designed not to overwrite or modify your personal configuration files.
+- The OTA update is specially designed not to overwrite or modify your personal configuration files

-- Unexpected power loss will cause the update to fail, potentially requiring a system re-write in severe cases.
+- Unexpected power loss will cause the update to fail; in severe cases, the system may need to be re-flashed

 4. Custom Code Handling

-- OTA updates will automatically skip related files to ensure your modifications are preserved.
+- The OTA update will automatically skip the relevant files to ensure your modifications are preserved

 5. Important Reminder: Firmware Update

-- After each OTA update is completed, you must manually compile the Klipper firmware and then re-flash the lower computer firmware.
+- After each OTA update is complete, you must manually compile the Klipper firmware and then re-flash the lower computer firmware

 Loading...